 Mela or fairs are a major highlight of Dussehra festivities.
 Fairs are organized in cities where stalls are set up for shopping and joy-rides and other activities for kids are organized, and the streets are bustling with people gathered to see huge effigies of Ravan burn.
 Kota Mela and Mysore Dasara Fair are some of the famous fairs on Dussehra.

-Click on the links to know about the specialty of the Kota Dussehra Fair and the Mysore Dasara Fair.
+Click on the links to learn about the specialty of the Kota Dussehra Fair and the Mysore Dasara Fair.

 दशहरा और रावण दहन के बारे में हिंदी में पढ़ने के लिये यहां क्लिक करें